mihaiile/How-To-Secure-A-Ubuntu-Linux-Server-With-Ansible/README.md

 Run the main playbook with the same user above, you specified in the *variables.yml* file:

-    ansible-playbook --inventory hosts.yml --ask-pass --ask-become-pass --key-file /PATH/TO/SSH/KEY main-playbook.yml
+    ansible-playbook --inventory hosts.yml -e ansible_ssh_port=SSH_PORT --ask-pass --ask-become-pass --key-file /PATH/TO/SSH/KEY main-playbook.yml

 &nbsp;

-If you need to run the playbooks multiple times remember to use the SSH key and the new SSH port:
+If you need to run the playbooks multiple times remember to use the SSH key and the new SSH port. '--ask-pass should not be needed anymore':

     ansible-playbook --inventory hosts.yml -e ansible_ssh_port=SSH_PORT --ask-become-pass --key-file /PATH/TO/SSH/KEY main-playbook.yml